 The most obvious thing to do at that point would have been to sign up for a gym.
 But I wasn’t keen to repeat my past mistake of paying a monthly subscription and not making good use of it.
 I wanted to try something new, and something with low impact, which wouldn’t aggravate an annoying ankle injury I had picked up from running.

 I’d heard of Bikram yoga and knew there was a studio nearby, so after doing some research I decided I would give it a go.
 I signed up for a 20-day trial and can honestly say that discovering the benefits of Bikram yoga is one of the best things I’ve ever done!

 What a Bikram yoga class involves

-Focus on just doing as much of the sequence you can.
+If you do give it a go, my advice would be to focus on just doing as much of the sequence you can.
 There’s no pressure to complete all the postures.
 The only thing you’re asked to do from day one is to try and stay in the room if you can for the whole 90 minutes.

 The posture sequence works every muscle in your body.
 Each posture is done twice.
-The first time allows you to gauge how your body feels that day; the second gives you the chance to push deeper into the posture to enhance the stretch.
+The first time allows you to gauge how your body feels that day; the second gives you the chance to push deeper into the posture and enhance the stretch.
 After the first few classes you become much less aware of the heat.

 Bikram yoga teachers don’t usually demonstrate the postures.
-They talk through the sequence, guiding you in and out of each posture while reminding you of the importance of your breathing.
+They talk you through the sequence, guiding you in and out of each posture while reminding you of the importance of your breathing.
 The focus is always on doing what you can to gain the maximum benefit from each posture.
 The class is split into two sections.
 First you’ll do a series of postures standing up and then a series of postures on the floor.
 There are regular short breaks or ‘savasanas’ throughout the class and frequent opportunities to drink water.